scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/listeners.rst

     :align: center

-Once the user thread invokes the :meth:`start()<scrutiny.sdk.listeners.BaseListener.start>` method, the listener thread is started and the :meth:`setup()<scrutiny.sdk.listeners.BaseListener.setup>` method is called from within this new thread.
+Once the user thread invokes the :meth:`start()<scrutiny.sdk.listeners.BaseListener.start>` method, the listener thread is launched and the :meth:`setup()<scrutiny.sdk.listeners.BaseListener.setup>` method is called from within this new thread.

 If :meth:`start()<scrutiny.sdk.listeners.BaseListener.start>` succeeds and :meth:`setup()<scrutiny.sdk.listeners.BaseListener.setup>`
-is invoked, the :meth:`teardown()<scrutiny.sdk.listeners.BaseListener.teardown>` method is guaranteed to be called, irrespective of whether an exception is raised within the :meth:`setup()<scrutiny.sdk.listeners.BaseListener.setup>` or :meth:`receive()<scrutiny.sdk.listeners.BaseListener.receive>`.
+is correctly invoked, the :meth:`teardown()<scrutiny.sdk.listeners.BaseListener.teardown>` method is guaranteed to be invoked too, irrespective of whether an exception has been raised within the :meth:`setup()<scrutiny.sdk.listeners.BaseListener.setup>` or :meth:`receive()<scrutiny.sdk.listeners.BaseListener.receive>`.

-The :meth:`teardown()<scrutiny.sdk.listeners.BaseListener.teardown>` is called from the listener thread if the user calls the :meth:`stop()<scrutiny.sdk.listeners.BaseListener.stop>` method or if an exception occur during setup or while listening.
+The :meth:`teardown()<scrutiny.sdk.listeners.BaseListener.teardown>` is called from the listener thread if the user calls :meth:`stop()<scrutiny.sdk.listeners.BaseListener.stop>` or if an exception occur during setup or while listening.

 -----